apache/druid/docs/multi-stage-query/reference.md

 You can specify the context parameters in SELECT, INSERT, or REPLACE statements.

-For detailed instructions on configuring query context parameters, refer to [Query context](../querying/query-context.md).
+For detailed instructions on configuring query context parameters, refer to [Set the query context](../querying/set-query-context.md).

 The following table lists the context parameters for the MSQ task engine: